home about portfolio gallery ocs commissions blog

 I started playing Gaia Online, an avatar-based social game in 2011.
 While I didn’t interact with other players much, I enjoyed dressing up my avatar with the vast outfit and accessory choice.
 I didn’t use IRL money to buy cash shop items, but I grinded in-game currency for the outfits instead.
 Then I discovered that some players offered artwork in exchange for in-game currency.
 Tempted by all the amazing outfits, I started doing digital art for the first time, hoping to get the items I wanted.

-artwork of my Gaia avatar
+Drawing of my Gaia avatar

 My Gaia avatar as my first digital artwork